Your Home May Have Money-Making Opportunites For You

 How much money can you borrow from your home?

-You can borrow up to 80% of the appraised value of your home minus the portion of your mortgage you have left to pay.
+You can borrow up to 80% of the appraised value of your home minus the portion of your mortgage.

-This also includes any home equity line of credit or any other loans that have been secured against your home.
+As well, this includes a home equity line of credit or other secured loans against the home.

-It’s important to the bank that you can afford what most likely will be a higher interest rate than your mortgage on a home equity loan.
+It’s vital to the bank that you can afford what most likely will be a higher interest rate than your mortgage on a home equity loan.

 Borrowing Against Your Mortgage Pre-Payment